hanchiang/market-data-notification/README.md

 ## Test TradingView webhook
 Webhooks have to be a HTTPS URL, so localhost does not work.
 * Use a reverse proxy like [ngrok](https://ngrok.com/)
-* Set is_testing_telegram to TRUE, which will save data to a dev key in redis and send notification to a dev telegram channel
+* Set `is_testing_telegram` to 'true', which will save data to a dev key in redis and send notification to a dev telegram channel

 # Stocks cron workflow
 * Receive market data when market closes -> save in redis